The Best Things To Do In Catania Sicily

+I visited Catania for the first time in 2019 and soon fell in love with it.
+I love to return and spend some time in Catania whenever I’m in Sicily.
 Catania is a city with a rich history and culture.
-Located on Sicily’s eastern coast, it is the second-largest city in Sicily and home to many attractions.
-I call Catania the city of baroque churches because of its beautiful architecture.
-Baroque stuccoes have been declared a UNESCO World Heritage Site and are worth seeing.
+It is the second-largest city on the Eastern coast and home to many attractions.
+Because of its beautiful architecture, Catania is often called the city of baroque churches.
+Baroque stuccoes have been declared a UNESCO World Heritage Site and are one of the city highlights.
 You can explore Catania’s churches and monuments or visit museums like the Museo Civico Castello Ursino or the Museo Belliniano di Catania, to name a few.
-With its picturesque and colourful scenery, vibrant culture, and exciting food and nightlife, there are so many things to do in Catania, and it’s no wonder solo travellers add Catania to their Sicily Itinerary.
+With its picturesque and colourful scenery, vibrant culture, and exciting food and nightlife, there are many interesting things to do in Catania, and it’s no wonder solo travellers add Catania to their Sicily trip Itinerary.

 When is the best time to visit Catania?

-The best time to visit Catania and Sicily is late spring April to the end of May, or early autumn September to the end of October when temperatures are milder and lesser crowds.
-I wouldn’t plan a trip to Catania in July or August as it’s peak season and overcrowded.
+The best time to visit Catania and Sicily is late spring, April to the end of May, or early autumn, September to the end of October, when temperatures are milder and there are fewer crowds.
+I wouldn’t plan a trip to Catania in July or August, as it’s peak season and overcrowded.
 I would choose springtime as the best, and May is the best month to visit the best places in Sicily.
+Here is my list of what to do in Catania on your visit.

 Being close to Mount Etna and Taormina, it’s the ideal starting point for any Sicilian Trip itinerary.
 Even on a short trip, I would at least allocate two full days to Catania and its surroundings.
 Here are our picks for the best things to do in Catania and places to visit on day trips.